learn-co-curriculum/dsc-correlation-covariance-lab/README.md

-Great so you see, our function maintains the variance of list elements and moves their mean to zero.
-As a quick test, we can visualize what exactly happens to the data with mean normalization.
-Plot the height variable distribution before and after the normalization process.
+Great!
+You'll see that our function maintains the _variance_ of list elements and moves the mean to zero.
+As a quick test, you can visualize what exactly happens to the data with mean normalization.

+Use seaborn to plot the height variable distribution before and after the normalization process.

 ```python